roburp/calculator/README.md

 # calculator

-The Odin Project: Calculator assignment using HTML, CSS &amp; JS
+The Odin Project: Calculator assignment using HTML, CSS, and JS